 2. Add a Preview Pane to Organize Gmail

-The default view of Gmail just shows the sender, subject line, and little bit of preview text before the row runs out of room.
-In most cases, you’ll need to open the email to determine if it’s something was really worth reading.
+The default view of Gmail just shows the sender, subject line, and a little bit of preview text before the row runs out of room.
+In most cases, you’ll need to open the email to determine if it’s something that was really worth reading.

-You can save time and help organize your Gmail by adding a preview pane.
+You can save time and organize your Gmail by adding a preview pane.
 Click on the gear symbol and “Settings” from the dropdown.
 Then select “Labs” from the tabs that appear.
 Scroll down to “Preview Pane” and click enable.
 Save your changes and then you’ll have the option to see a preview of each email that comes in.

 3. Create Custom Labels and Folders to Organize Gmail